Fresh Beat Band of Spies: Production

 The series was first announced in March 2014.
 In August of the same year, it was announced that Nickelodeon was currently in production on the show and it was slated for a 2015 release.
 From November 2014 until February 2015, several songs from Fresh Beat Band of Spies episodes were performed as part of "The Fresh Beat Band: Greatest Hits Live" tour; products such as posters and T-shirts featuring the cartoon Fresh Beat characters were sold at these concerts.

 Episodes

 Broadcast

 Fresh Beat Band of Spies aired on both Nickelodeon and the Nick Jr. Channel in the United States.
 It previewed on the Nick Jr. Channel on June 15, 2015, before premiering on Nickelodeon on June 29.
 The first eleven episodes were put on Nickelodeon's schedule throughout late July 2015, but only the first four episodes ended up airing on the main network.

-Internationally, the series was first shown on Nickelodeon Canada on September 1, 2015.
+Internationally, the series was first shown on Nick Jr. Canada on September 7, 2015.
 It also aired on Treehouse TV.
 The series debuted on Nick Jr. in Germany, Austria, and Switzerland on January 11, 2016, in Italy on January 18, 2016, in the Middle East and North Africa on January 25, 2016, and in Australia on February 1, 2016.
-The series premiered on Nick Jr. UK on February 6, 2016.
+The series premiered on Nick Jr. UK on February 5, 2016.